What Is Walmart Marketplace? A Complete Guide

 • Information about your product catalog

-• Integration capabilities (ability to connect with Walmart's systems)
+• Integration capabilities (how you’ll connect to Walmart’s systems)

 • Customer service plans (how you’ll handle questions and returns)

-Walmart reviews these details to determine if your business meets their standards for marketplace sellers.
+Walmart uses this information to decide if your business meets marketplace standards.

 2. Approval and Partner Profile

-After submitting your application, Walmart typically reviews it within 2-4 weeks.
-If approved, you'll get access to Walmart's Seller Center.
+After you submit your application, Walmart typically reviews it within 2–4 weeks.
+If approved, you’ll get access to Walmart Seller Center.

 3. Product Listing Setup